 At https://www.mapbox.com/privacy/ Mapbox provides further information on the collection and use of data and on your rights and options for protecting your privacy.

 10. Rights of data subjects

 If the German Lost Art Foundation processes your personal data, you as the data subject have the following rights:

-- According to Art.
-7 GDPR, you have the right to revoke your given consent at any time, which does not affect the lawfulness of personal data processed based on your consent until your revocation.
+- according to Art.
+7 GDPR, you have the right to revoke any consent you may have given at any time, whereby the lawfulness of the processing of your personal data carried out based on your consent up until revocation is not affected

-9. Changes of our privacy statement
+11. Changes of our privacy statement